BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 #### Automation Example

-The below example is how you might refresh the dispatches when you car is plugged in, or every 3 minutes when your car is plugged in
+The below example is how you might refresh the dispatches when you car is plugged in, or every 3 minutes when your car is plugged in.
+Please note that the entity `binary_sensor.car_is_plugged_in` is not provided by the integration and should be replaced by an external source (e.g. the plug status from the [MyEnergi integration](https://github.com/CJNE/ha-myenergi) or a manual input switch that you switch on manually when you plug in your car).

 !!! warn